imnotbink/BluetoothAudioReceiver/README.md

 ### Compiling a binary

 If you prefer to compile a standalone binary you can invoke the Swift compiler directly:
+To build a conventional macOS app you have two options:

+### Use the included sample project

+## Building with Xcode

+To build a conventional macOS app you have two options:

+repository now contains a `mac_app` directory with a minimal SwiftUI application.
+It defines `BluetoothViewModel`, `ContentView` and `DeviceRow` as separate files and an `@main` entry point in `BluetoothAudioReceiverApp.swift`.
+It also includes a sample `Info.plist` with an `NSBluetoothAlwaysUsageDescription` key.

+To use this approach:

+1. Open Xcode and select **File → Open…**, then choose the `mac_app` folder.
+Xcode will recognise it as a Swift package and display the files.
+2. Create a new **macOS App** target if one isn't created automatically.
+Add the files from `mac_app` to your target.
+3. Under **Frameworks, Libraries, and Embedded Content** add **IOBluetooth.framework** so the Bluetooth APIs link correctly.
+4. Create an `.entitlements` file and enable `com.apple.security.device.bluetooth` so that `IOBluetoothDevice.pairedDevices()` returns your paired devices【966307550843165†L253-L259】.
+5. Edit the bundle identifier in `Info.plist` as appropriate for your team; keep the `NSBluetoothAlwaysUsageDescription` key and customise the message shown to users.
+6. Build and run the app.
+It will behave the same as the script but appears as a fully fledged macOS application.

+### Create a project manually

+Alternatively you can start from scratch.
+Create a new **macOS App** project using Swift and SwiftUI and then copy the code from this repository into your new target:

+1.11.
+Add the `IOBluetooth.framework` under **Frameworks, Libraries, and Embedded Content**.
+2. Replace the content of your automatically generated `ContentView` with the implementation found in this repository.
+3. Add a new Swift file (`BluetoothViewModel.swift`) and copy the `BluetoothViewModel` class.
+4. Include the `DeviceRow` struct in its own Swift file or copy the `DeviceRow` implementation.
+5. Create an `.entitlements` file enabling `com.apple.security.device.bluetooth` and attach it to the target.
+6. Add the `NSBluetoothAlwaysUsageDescription` key to your `Info.plist` with a message explaining why the app uses Bluetooth.Include the `DeviceRow` struct in its own Swift file or copy the `DeviceRow` implementation.
+5. Create an `.entitlements` file enabling `com.apple.security.device.bluetooth` and attach it to the target.
+6. Add the `NSBluetoothAlwaysUsageDescription` key to your `Info.plist` with a message explaining why the app uses Bluetooth.scription` key to your `Info.plist` with a message explaining why the app uses Bluetooth.its own Swift file or alongside `ContentView`.
+6. Create an `.entitlements` file enabling `com.apple.security.device.bluetooth` and attach it to the target.
+7. Add a `NSBluetoothAlwaysUsageDescription` key to your `Info.plist` explaining why you need Bluetooth.

+After these steps you can build and run the app from Xcode.
+The interface will be identical to the script version but signed and sandboxed according to your team configuration.

 ```bash
 swiftc -o BluetoothAudioReceiver BluetoothAudioReceiver.swift -framework IOBluetooth -framework AppKit -framework SwiftUI